What is a skills taxonomy and why does your organisation need it?

 Once you are up to speed about how to use MuchSkills (and if you are already using MuchSkills) you can use ‘Custom Skills’ to list your skills taxonomy.

-Step 1: Create custom skills where you input your skills taxonomy – the skills you have determined are critical to your organisation
+Step 1: Create custom skills where you input the two-three important skill areas you have determined must be included in the taxonomy

 Note: You can make custom skill categories for several critical skill categories but it’s best not to add too many because that can be overwhelming for your employees.
 Below are some suggestions for custom skill categories along with examples of those skills: